Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Kraken Advanced Stats

-- Seattle has hit the over on but one occasion over its last 10 games.
+- Seattle has hit the over once over its last 10 games.

-- In the past 10 games, the Kraken and their opponents are averaging 1.5 fewer goals per game than their season game average of 9.4 goals.
+- Over the past 10 games, the Kraken and their opponents are averaging 1.5 fewer goals per game than their season game average of 9.4 goals.

-- The Kraken have given up 3.1 goals per game, 252 total, which ranks 14th among league teams.
+- The Kraken have conceded 3.1 goals per game, 252 total, which ranks 14th among NHL teams.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.